jemui/home/index.md

 The following video is part of the cinematics that I have been working on for a speech therapy game called [SpokeIt](https://spokeitthegame.com/).
 These cinematics are made using Sony Vegas Pro 12, Adobe Illustrator, Photoshop, After Effects, and Character Animator.
+Nova, the yellow star who can speak, travels with the fuzzy round charaters, migs, that can't speak to discover a story of her own.

 |               |               |
 | ------------- |:-------------:|